USS Commodore Morris

-Built in New York City in 1862
+Service history

 Commodore Morris – an armed, side-wheel ferryboat – was built in 1862 at New York City; purchased by the Navy on 5 August 1862; fitted out at New York Navy Yard; and commissioned on 19 November 1862.

-Civil War operations

-Assigned to the North Atlantic Blockade

 Assigned to the North Atlantic Blockading Squadron, Commodore Morris' entire service was in the rivers and creeks of Virginia.
 Serving on patrol, and as picket, she also transported troops, dragged for mines, towed disabled ships, and sent parties ashore which took prisoners and food supplies.

 In January 1863, she sailed up the Pamunkey River in a joint Army-Navy expedition which destroyed a railroad bridge and burned a ferryboat, as well as taking a small steamer.
 In her patrols from 20 January–April 1863 she took prize a sloop and 65 oyster boats.
 Several times she engaged Confederate installations and cavalry ashore, most notably in the action with batteries at Trent's Reach on 16 May 1864 and near Malvern Hill on 14 and 16 July.

-End-of-war decommissioning

 Commodore Morris arrived at New York on 17 June 1865.
 There she was decommissioned on 24 June, and sold on 12 July.